 Clinical Commissioning Groups (CCGs) are responsible for commissioning local health services in England and allocating approximately two thirds of the NHS budget, equating to approximately £75.6bn in 2018/2019.
 (1) This is challenging in a climate of increasing demands on NHS services (2, 3) and relative budget containment.
 (4) Consequently, difficult and potentially ethically challenging decisions about allocation of scarce financial resources will necessarily become more commonplace.
 These fall to the CCG’s elected members, mainly General Practitioners (GPs), as well as other healthcare professionals and lay-members.
 Commissioners have varying levels of experience and expertise in theoretical and practical ethics.
 There is, therefore, an urgent need to understand how commissioners approach the ethical dimension of their role.
 Identifying and better understanding commissioners’ ethics learning needs is necessary for developing suitable educational interventions.
 These interventions will better equip commissioners to make decisions which are not only financially sustainable but also conform to ethically acceptable principles that inform priority-setting, such as justice, impartiality and fair process.

 Whilst the literature considers ethical issues in commissioning, priority-setting and resource allocation generally, empirical data is lacking regarding how decision-making takes place, and the ethical components of this.
 (5-10) Existing studies are often older, refer to alternative commissioning structures, or describe perspectives of those not directly responsible for commissioning decisions.
 (11, 12) To date no study has explored whether commissioners receive ethical training, nor the actual approaches taken when faced with ethically difficult decisions in practice.

+We take ethical here to mean training with the explicit purpose of helping commissioners tackle ethical aspects of commissioning.
+Some of these aspects might arise in other kinds of training such as equality and diversity training.
+We however refer to training that makes use of concepts from Western philosophy to help the learner identify and classify and then resolve or reconcile philosophical aspects of practice, such as who counts as a person, what health, what is a health benefit and how should these be distributed amongst others.

 A preliminary online survey of 38 London CCG commissioners showed significant variation in commissioners’ confidence in understanding and applying ethical principles to decisions.
 (13) Only two had received ethics training for their commissioning role, with a consensus that formal ethics training would be useful.
 This study aimed to provide further detail and insight into how commissioners approach their role in terms of prior training and experiences in ethical decision-making, and to identify and understand their ethics learning needs.